ManfredAabye/OpenSim.Webinterface/README.md

 ---

 A web interface for the OpenSimulator is being created here.
-It is not yet functional.
+It is not yet fully functional.

 The web interface is designed to support the pages listed in Robust.ini.